 It is time to place the shoulder strap on the bag.
 On one of the 19" folded edges, measure 1" from the side, insert shoulder strap under the fold, flip up and pin.

-STEP 4: STITCHING TOP
+STEP 5: STITCHING TOP

-STEP 5: SEWING SIDE SEAMS
+STEP 6: SEWING SIDE SEAMS

-Zigzag the raw edge to help prevent fraying.
+Then, zigzag the raw edge to help prevent fraying.

-STEP 6: BOX BOTTOM
+STEP 7: BOX THE BOTTOM CORNERS

 With a quilters ruler, measure 3 1/2" from the point of the triangle and with a pencil or fabric marker, draw a line.
 Pin the fabric to hold it in place.

 Go to the sewing machine and stitch along the line, backstitching at the beginning and end.

-Repeat the process on the other side seam.
+Repeat the process with the second corner.

-STEP 7: FINISHED
+STEP 8: IT'S FINISHED

 Just turn the bag right-side out and your grocery bag is finished.
 Take your new bag to the market on your next shopping trip and load it up with groceries!